pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 If the Query tool is opened through the *Query tool* menu option on the *Tools* menu, you can use the *Data Output* tab to view the results of an arbitrary query in a table format.
 If the Query tool is opened through a *View Data* context menu, the *Data Output* tab will display the data stored in the table from which the Query tool was opened.

-* Click a column header to sort data by that column.
-Click again to reverse the sorting order.
 * If enabled, use the *Filter* options from the Query tool toolbar to refine the result set displayed on the *Data Output* tab.
 * If enabled, use the *No limit* drop-down to specify how many rows to display on the *Data Output* tab.
 * If enabled, use the *Execute/Refresh* options to retrieve query execution information and set query execution options.